 - Avalanche Rescue.
 This one day Avalanche Rescue Course is a part of the new AAA flow.
 During the AIARE Recreational Level 1 we spend an afternoon on basic rescues skills but participants do not have much time to practice or to delve into the complexities of multiple burials or difficult situations.
 This course can be taken as a stand alone course without an AIARE Recreational Level 1 but we highly recommend taking it along with a AIARE Recreational Level 1.
 It is a prerequisite for the AIARE Recreational Level 2.

 - AIARE Recreational Level 2.
-The three day Level 2 course provides the technical and scientific information that improves participants’ understanding of how and why avalanches occur, covers the factors that indicate and affect snow stability, and introduces the snow stability analysis and forecasting process.
+The three day Level 2 course provides information that improves participants’ understanding of how and why avalanches occur.
+The goal of this course is to make someone a leader and facilitator of a group outing..
 Previous AIARE Level 2 courses were four days in length but this included Avalanche Rescue.
 So in reality the AIARE Recreational Level 2 combined with Avalanche Rescue is the same time commitment.
 The one day Avalanche Rescue Course is a prerequisite for this course.

 Here is the difference between the AIARE Recreational Level 1 and Level 2.

 If you are having trouble figuring out where you fit in then just give us a call.

 What is AIARE?